christieewen/accounts-fabric-digits/README.md

 # accounts-fabric-digits
-Meteor package for Twitter Fabric Digits sign in with phone number.
+#### Twitter Fabric Digits sign in with phone number for meteor.
 See https://docs.fabric.io/web/digits/getting-started.html
+##Install

+`cd <your-meteor-project>`

+`meteor add christieewen:accounts-fabric-digits`

+and also add following package as pre-req -

+`meteor add service-configuration`

 To convert an image to a data URI with your browser, see: